 A level 1 backup copies only changed blocks.
 A level 1 incremental backup is either differential or CUMULATIVE.
 If cumulative, RMAN backs up all blocks changed since the most recent level 0 backup.
 If differential, RMAN backs up blocks updated since the most recent level 0 or level 1 incremental backup.
-You can apply a level 1 backup of a standby database to a level 0 backup of a primary database, and also apply a level 1 backup of a primary database.
+You can apply a level 1 backup of a standby database to a level 0 backup of a primary database, and also apply a level 1 backup of a primary database to a level 0 backup of a standby database.